-Troubleshooting power supply unit problems
+Power supply unit problems

-- Ensure that no loose connections exist. - For example, loose power cables. - 2 Ensure that the power supply handle/LED indicates that the power supply is working properly. - 3 If you have recently upgraded your system, ensure that the power supply unit has enough power to support the new system. - 4 If you have a redundant power supply configuration, ensure that both the power supply units are of the same type and wattage.
-If the LED You may have to upgrade to a higher wattage power supply unit. - 5 Ensure that you use only power supply units with the Extended Power Performance (EPP) label on the back. - 6 Reseat the power supply unit. - NOTE: After installing a power supply unit, allow several seconds for the system to recognize the power supply unit and determine if it is working properly.
+- 1 Ensure that no loose connections exist. - For example, loose power cables. - 2 Ensure that the power supply unit (PSU) handle or LED indicates that the PSU is working properly. - For more information about PSU indicators, see the Power indicator codes section. - 3 If you have recently upgraded your system, ensure that the PSU has enough power to support the new system. - 4 If you have a redundant PSU configuration, ensure that both the PSUs are of the same type and wattage.
+You may have to upgrade to a higher wattage PSU. - 5 Ensure that you use only PSUs with the Extended Power Performance (EPP) label on the back. - 6 Reseat the PSU.

+NOTE: After installing a PSU, allow several seconds for the system to recognize the PSU and determine if it is working properly.